whatyouhide/vim-lengthmatters/README.md

 (defaults to `81`)
 The value of this variable is the *first character* to be highlighted; the highlighting will continue until the end of the line.
-This means that if it's okay for lines to be `40` characters longm length of `40` characters (because you're from 1920 or something) you set this variable to `41`.
+This means that if it's okay for lines to be `40` characters long (because you're from 1920 or something) you set this variable to `41`.

 #### `g:lengthmatters_use_textwidth`